 You've Got Mail is easily the best romantic comedy to come out of Hollywood this year.
 Director Nora Ephron takes the 1940 Jimmy Stewart classic Shop Around The Corner and updates it nicely for the late nineties.
 Ephron makes Mail funny without being crude, and creates characters that are not only tangible, but likable.
 The film thankfully shies away from sexual innuendos (save a minor and unnecessary joke about cybersex), which is uncommon for most romantic comedies these days, and serves as a fun, adult romantic comedy.
 The film does, unfortunately, show two central relationships involving couples who live together without being married with the two main characters secretly beginning in a relationship together online.
 The love story and comedic aspects of the film are its real charm, but there are plenty of moral downsides to keep this from being a true family film.
 The battles of wit between Hanks and Ryan, coupled with a budding romance between the two, make this film especially fun to watch.

 The movie seemed a little long at times, especially for a film of this genre, but the suspense of how the two will find out each other's true identities holds the viewer's interest throughout the film.
 Overall, I thought You've Got Mail was a sweet little film, but due to some language and some significant moral issues, it just doesn't have the innocence factor the original it's based from possessed.

 If you're looking for a little romantic comedy to curl up with your spouse to watch on a rainy night, You've Got Mail might be a good choice, but definitely check out Shop Around The Corner for you and your family.- John DiBiase, (reviewed: 12/28/98; revised 12/29/04)

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
-Most reviews are rated on how the reviewer enjoyed the film overall, not on content.
+Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.